LDAP, Active Directory & FILETIME Timestamp Converter

 Convert YMD LDAP timestamps

-These LDAP timestamps are much more simple and start with the year.
+These LDAP timestamps are much simpler and start with the year.
 The timestamp has the following format: YYYYMMDDHHMMSST.
 T is the time zone which is usually 'Z' (Zulu Time Zone = UTC/GMT).
 The tool below can only handle Zulu timestamps.

 Enter your timestamp: